 It’s much easier to agree upon pay rate and schedule availability with someone in-house.
 Knowing their schedule and availability aids in business planning processes, and knowing the cost of keeping them on staff assists with long-term budgeting.

 You can build upon their (and your own) existing skills.

-If you already have someone on staff who could successfully take the reins on your project, it can turn into a great opportunity for you to practice your own leadership skills.
-As they expand on their skills, they will become even a stronger asset to your company.
+If you already have someone on staff who can successfully take the reins on your project, it becomes a perfect opportunity for you to practice your own leadership capabilities.
+And as they expand upon their skills, they will become an even stronger asset to your company.